Global Impact Association

 The recipient of a Penglai Scholarship shall maintain a minimum average grade of 5 during each of the two semesters of instruction of the MILE or TRAIL+ programme.
 Failure to keep this average grade may result in the withdrawal of the Penglai Scholarship.
 The recipient of a Penglai Scholarship shall also be involved in scientific research conducted at the WTI.

-A Penglai Scholarship covers the registration and tuition fees for the MILE or TRAIL+ programme, living expenses in Bern and travel expenses to and from Bern.
+A Penglai Scholarship covers living expenses in Bern and travel expenses to and from Bern.
 The student shall receive a monthly allowance of CHF 1’500 to cover living expenses in Bern for a maximum of 11 months.
 The travel expenses covered shall be limited to one economy-class journey to and from Bern.

 When you apply for one of the Penglai Scholarships please submit: